Australia Looks to Smart Inverters to Cram More PV Into World’s Top Solar Market

 The world’s top market for rooftop solar is looking for new ways to add distributed PV to its electricity system by fine-tuning its interplay with the power grid.

-This year, utilities in South Australia and Victoria will roll out a so-called ‘flexible exports’ pilot.
-The AUD $4.8 million (USD $3.7 million) project, which will cover 600 customers across the two Australian states, will allow rooftop solar customers to vary their exports to the network in line with available grid capacity, instead of being restrained by fixed export limits.
+This year, utilities in the Australian states South Australia and Victoria will roll out a "flexible exports" pilot.
+The AUD $4.8 million (USD $3.7 million) project, which will cover 600 customers across the two states, will allow rooftop solar customers to vary their exports to the network in alignment with available grid capacity, instead of being restrained by fixed export limits.

 “The hosting capacity of the grid is dynamic,” Daniel Chung, home and business application engineer at SMA Australia, the inverter company and one of the project partners, explained in an email.
 “It depends on the instantaneous, local electricity generation and demand.”

-Flexible exports would allow distributed energy resource penetration to be increased closer to the hosting capacity of the grid, he said.
-“It allows more PV generation when there is a lot of demand for it, and curtailment when there is little demand.”
+Flexible exports would allow distributed energy resource penetration to be increased to levels closer to the hosting capacity of the grid, he said.
+“It allows more PV generation when there is a lot of demand for it and curtailment when there is little demand.”

-Planners believe this will not only allow existing customers to discharge more solar onto the system, but also make it possible to add new distributed PV arrays even though grid hosting capacity is reaching its limits.
+Planners believe this will not only allow existing customers to discharge more solar onto the system but also make it possible to add new distributed PV arrays, even though grid hosting capacity is reaching its limits.

 “At the moment, earlier PV systems can export full power to the grid, whereas new connections are increasingly confined to lower static export limitations, which lowers the value proposition from feed-in tariffs,” Chung said.